invenia/blog/_posts/JuliaLangFeatures.md

 Base.:*(x::Any, U::Type{<:Unit}) = U(x)
 ```

-So in the above code we are overloading multiplication with a unit subtype.
+So, in the above code, we are overloading multiplication with a unit subtype.
 Not an instance of a unit subtype, but with the subtype itself.
 I.e. with `Meter` not with `Meter(2)`)
 That is what `::Type{<:Unit}` says.